 What are the causes?

-The brain perceives motion via various signaling trails from the inner ear, eyes, and deep tissues in the body.
-Once the body shifts involuntarily such as while riding a vehicle, there might be a divergence among these various forms of sensory input to the brain.
-Take note that the sensory device in the inner ear is vital in the manifestation of motion sickness.
+As a result, the brain perceives motion via various signaling trails from the inner ear, eyes, and deep tissues in the body.
+Once the body shifts involuntarily such as while riding a vehicle, there is a divergence among these various forms of sensory input to the brain.
+Consequently, the sensory device in the inner ear is vital in the manifestation of the condition.

 - Children, with the peak incidence at 12 years of age